Shantha93/AIAgentsPrototypes/README.md

 *   **LangGraph (LangChain):** For defining and running the AI agent workflow (`main.py`).
 *   **LangChain:** For LLM integrations, prompt management, and other AI building blocks.
 *   **arXiv API Client:** (e.g., the `arxiv` Python library) For fetching paper data.
-*   **LLM Provider:** (e.g., OpenAI, Hugging Face Hub, Anthropic - specify which one you are primarily using or if it's configurable).
+*   **LLM Provider:** We have used OpenAI here, however this project could be model agnostic with minimal changes
 *   **Dotenv:** (Recommended) For managing API keys.

 ---